bjnath/demodocs/INSTALL.rst

 We are very interested in how ``scikit-image`` gets `used <https://github.com/scikit-image/scikit-image/issues/4375>`_.

-If you'd like to package ``scikit-image`` for as-yet-unsupported platform, reach out on GitHub.
+If you'd like to package ``scikit-image`` for an as-yet-unsupported platform, reach out on GitHub.